hpsaturn/crypto-panel/README.md

 ## Firmware install

-You able to install this firmware on only one click, without compiling nothing only using this [Web installer](https://hpsaturn.com/crypto-panel-installer/)
+You able to install this firmware on only one click, without compiling nothing only using this [Web installer](https://hpsaturn.com/crypto-panel-installer/).
+[Video demo](#demo)

 ## Panel config